micheledexter/Demos/5Week/notes.md

 - [What can we do with reflections?
 Who uses it?](#what-can-we-do-with-reflections-who-uses-it)

 #### What are generics?
 Why use them?
+- Generics are used between `<` and `>` to represent a generic class type so that we can program using any class instead of creating different implementations of code for every conceivable class type
+  - `public class MyGeneric<T> {}` could be instantiated with `MyGeneric<Integer> myObj = new MyGeneric<>();`
+    - In Java 8 we do not need to type `Integer` (or whatever class name) in the second set because it's implied that they are the same.

 #### What are wrapper classes?
 Autoboxing?
 Autounboxing?
+- Wrapper classes are used for primitive types, and give us some extra methods as well as allow us to use primitives with generics (such as the example above) by using autoboxing and autounboxing, both of which are handled by the JVM
+- Autoboxing is when a primitive value is automatically turned into its class counterpart
+  - `int` becomes `Integer`
+- Autounboxing is when a class becomes its primitive counterpart
+  - `Integer` becomes `int`

 #### What is reflections?
+- Reflections is magic in Java that allows the program to look at itself and alter itself while running
+  - This still blows my mind

 #### What can we do with reflections?
 Who uses it?
+- We can use reflections in conjunction with annotations mark which code should be tested, or use inversion of control to mark what parts of our program should do what for frameworks like Spring

 ## Garbage Collection, Collections and Comparing
 - [Garbage Collection](#garbage-collection)